Learn how to identify and fix 5 common money mistakes that could be costing you thousands annually.

 Of course, there are other investment options such as investment properties, investment bonds, term deposits or even peer-to-peer lending, so be sure to do your homework and choose the option that works best for your financial goals.

 Between online banking to contactless payments, personal finance has taken a big digital turn, which is why savvy Americans are opting to manage their finances with the help of apps.
-According to a survey by Bankrate, only 17% of smartphone users have at least one budgeting app.
+Despite the widespread availability of financial management tools, many smartphone users still don’t take advantage of budgeting apps.

 If you haven’t jumped on the bandwagon yet, you might be missing out on some priceless perks, as these apps often come with features like spending trackers or payment reminders.